henri/spb/README.md

 # this approach, results in less dependency checking and as
 # such some features of SPB may not be fully functional

-# This appraoch will result in no fish snippits,
+# also, this  appraoch results in no fish snippits,
-# fish auto completions or aliass being configured
+# no fish auto completions and no aliass being configured

 # create the ~/bin directory
 mkdir -p "$HOME/bin"